 - Certain killings committed in a pattern of domestic abuse

-- or any other felony related offense
+- or any other felony-related offense

 Consider the example of a robbery.

-As the perpetrator of the robbery flees the scene, the store owner shoots toward the suspect, but accidentally hits and kills an innocent bystander.
+As the perpetrator of the robbery flees the scene, the store owner shoots toward the suspect but accidentally hits and kills an innocent bystander.
 Due to the felony murder rule, the person committing the crime, NOT the store owner, would be charged with first-degree murder even though the robber never actually did the killing.
-The bystander would never been in harm’s way if not for the actions of the robber.
+The bystander would never be in harm’s way if not for the actions of the robber.

 Second Degree Murder

-Second degree murder – an intentional but unplanned killing, meaning NOT premeditated – or – a reckless killing that was not premeditated
+Second-degree murder – an intentional but unplanned killing, meaning NOT premeditated – or – a reckless killing that was not premeditated

 Death Charged from the Result Drug Distribution

-In North Carolina a person could also be charged with second-degree murder if the victim’s death was caused by the unlawful distribution of opium or any synthetic or natural salt, compound, derivative or preparation of opium, cocaine or methamphetamine, and its ingestion caused the death.
+In North Carolina, a person could also be charged with second-degree murder if the victim’s death was caused by the unlawful distribution of opium or any synthetic or natural salt, compound, derivative, or preparation of opium, cocaine, or methamphetamine, and its ingestion caused the death.